Connecting to S3 storage using AWS CLI

 aws s3 cp s3://bucket-name/file /path/to/local/directory

-Synchronize a local directory with the storage:
+Sync a local directory with a bucket:

 aws s3 sync local_directory/ s3://bucket-name

-Delete an object from the storage:
+Delete an object from storage:

 aws s3 rm s3://bucket-name/file

-For help with commands, use aws s3 help
+For command reference, use aws s3 help.

 Help